James Boland: Return to Ireland

 The Boland family returned to Dublin in 1885 where Jim resumed work with the Dublin Corporation, this time directly employed and, by 1891, had been promoted from foreman to overseer.
 He was a leading figure in the Paviors' Society.
-He was also under continuous surveillance by the Police as his IRB role continued.
+He was also under continuous surveillance by the police as his IRB role continued.
 He was named number 59 of 63 'dangerous Fenians' in the Dublin Metropolitan Police District in September 1886.

-The Bolands' third child, Harry was born in 1887.
+The Bolands' third child, Harry, was born in 1887.
 Boland's involvement in the nationalist movement increased and, after the split over Charles Stewart Parnell's leadership of the Irish Parliamentary Party, he became one of the main Parnellite organisers in Dublin.
 At Parnell's funeral procession in 1891, he and seven colleagues headed a contingent of 2,000, each wielding a camán (hurley) draped in black.
 He also organised the funeral of his friend Pat Nally, a former member of the IRB's Supreme Council with whom Jim had originally conspired in Manchester.

 In 1892, he was brought before the courts charged with keeping drink for the purposes of sale without a license.
 In court, Boland was able to show that, in fact, the premises was the new premises of the Nally Branch of the GAA and that the bar was attached to the club.
 The case was dismissed.

 He was elected President of the Dublin County Committee of the GAA in 1892 and to the Dublin seat of GAA Central Council for the next two years.
 The Bolands had two more children, Kathleen in 1889 and Ned in 1893.

 In 1894, Jim was elected to the Supreme Council of the IRB.

 Death

 Boland fell ill in October 1894 with a serious brain disorder.
 He had received head injuries at two previous incidents.
 According to accounts, he was hit in the head protecting Parnell from assailants before his last trip to Wicklow and developed concussion.
 The injury also caused an undetected skull fracture.
-He was also involved in an invasion of the offices of the Parnell's newspaper United Ireland in 1891 following an attempted takeover by Healyites, during which he was struck in the head.
+He was also involved in a bombing of the offices of the Parnell's newspaper United Ireland in 1891 following an attempted takeover by Healyites, during which he was struck in the head.

 He failed to recover and died on 11 March 1895.
 Around 1,500 mourners on foot followed his open hearse at his funeral.
 The group included three members of parliament, eight city councillors and prominent Nationalists, including Arthur Griffith, James Bermingham and Fred Allan.
 Following his death, two funds were raised to save his wife and young family from destitution.
 Enough money was raised to acquire a tobacconists business for Kate Boland.